 8. Now add chopped green onion/saga pyaaz and sliced red onion on medium flame.
-Let it cook in open pan ,to avoid the sogginess.
+Let it cook in an open pan, to avoid sogginess.

-9. When onions are all done, in about 7-8 minutes, add salt, dhaniya/coriander powder, amchur/dry mango powder, garam masala and mix everything well.
+9. When onions are all done, in about 7-8 minutes, add salt, dhania/coriander powder, amchur/dry mango powder, garam masala, and mix everything well.

 10.After around 2 minutes, the Subji is ready to serve.

-Garnish with Green uncooked scallions , cilantro and serve with hot Paratha or Chapati.
+Garnish with Green raw scallions, cilantro and serve with hot Paratha or Chapati.